MiguelSombrero/fifteen-puzzle-solver/documentation/tests.md

 A* is almost as fast as IDA* algorithm with easy puzzles.
 Harder the puzzle, greater the difference between A* and IDA* increases.
 A* algorithms clear downside is its memory consumption; solving hard puzzles usually leads to OutOfMemory error, because Java's heap space runs out.
 A* alforithm saves all the game states it is about to visit in priority queue, even though some of the states are clearly ones that it never traverses.

-As stated in the implementation document, time-complexity of A* is O(lg(V)*V) and IDA* is O(V).
-Difference comes from the extraction of nodes from min-heap, which takes approximately O(lg(V)) time.
+As stated in the implementation document, time-complexity of A* is O(lgV*V) and IDA* is O(V).
+Difference comes from the extraction of nodes from min-heap, which takes approximately O(lgV) time.
 A* algorithm seems to be little slower than IDA* algorithm, which verifies in practise the difference between time-complexities.
 However, logarithm stays very small even with huge V, so difference between effectiviness of A* and IDA* might also be due to something else, memory consumption maybe.